Andriesmenze/Cloudflare-DDNS/README.md

   All the log entries, including information, warnings, and errors, will be recorded in this file.
 - **DRY_RUN_MODE**
   Dry run mode is a feature that allows you to test the behavior without actually making changes to the Cloudflare DNS records.
-  When set to "true," the script will log the changes it would make, but it won't apply them.
+  When set to `true`, the script will log the changes it would make, but it won't apply them.
   This is useful for verifying settings without affecting the DNS records.
+- **ENABLE_LOG_ROTATION**
+  Enable log rotation feature.
+  Set to `true` to enable log rotation, or `false` to disable it.
+- **MAX_LOG_SIZE**
+  When log rotation is enabled this setting sets the maximum size of each log file in bytes.
+  When a log file reaches this size, it will be rotated.
+  Specify the size in megabytes, for example, 10MB.
+- **DELETE_OLD_LOGS**
+  Set to `true` to automatically delete old log files after rotation, or `false` to keep them.
+- **LOG_FILES_AMOUNT**
+  When DELETE_OLD_LOGS is true this setting sets the number of log files to keep after rotation.
+  Specify the desired amount, for example, 10 to keep the 10 most recent log files.

 **Docker Compose Example**
 ```Dockerfile